kyliancc/ddpm-implementation/README.md

-# DDPM Implementation
+# DDPM Implementation (~~experiment for real~~)

-My DDPM (Denoising Diffusion Probabilistic Model) implementation using PyTorch.
+My DDPM (Denoising Diffusion Probabilistic Model) experiment using PyTorch.

-> **WARN:**
-> This project is still developing...
-Just wait for that. 🤫
+> To be honest, I do not think I did well on this project XD.
+I just did an experiment but not a whole implementation.

 ---